One of your biggest milestones as an entrepreneur is fundraising

 Be prepared and carry yourself with confidence because it’s just as much about you as it is about the business.
 If the first meeting goes well, you will be invited back for more meetings.

 Just like an impressive candidate will ask impressive questions, you should also be asking questions to determine if you fit their investment thesis and if they will be a good supporter of your business.
 Do ask questions such as how many investments they’ve made, how many they make a year, or how many exits they’ve had.
 What is the process like and how long does it take?
 It is even fair to ask for references, as they may ask the same of you.
 It may not seem like it sometimes, but investors will also prepare in advance for your meeting.
-If you are a blazing hot startup, do not be surprised if you meet and they put a term sheet right in front of you in the first meeting.
+If you are a blazing hot startup, its entirely possible when meet they may put a term sheet right in front of you in the first meeting.

 Finally, as an entrepreneur, you can and should allow yourself to be impatient and demand things from your potential investor.
 As Andy says: “It’s ok to be a little bit of a jerk.”
 The investor needs to understand that your time is valuable, you will not accept bad terms and that you will walk if they aren’t met.